-While data from individual sites have already been used in scientific studies (Cohen et al., 2015; Montomoli et al., 2015; King et al., 2018; Zhu et al., 2018; Santi et al., in review), an effort was made here to consolidate analyses by providing both the airborne SAR acquisitions and supporting ancillary data for all sites in a common format.
+While data from individual sites have already been used in scientific studies (Cohen et al., 2015; Montomoli et al., 2016; King et al., 2018; Zhu et al., 2018; Santi et al., 2021), an effort was made here to consolidate analyses by providing both the airborne SAR acquisitions and supporting ancillary data for all sites in a common format.
 Consistent processing steps were applied to geocode and classify SAR data according to land cover and snow regime.
 Supporting information such as topography, vegetation cover and forest properties were added to the database where available.
 Accordingly, concurrent in situ snow and meteorological data provide means for analysis of SnowSAR backscatter variability in different environmental circumstances.
-To reduce sensitivity to radar speckle, increase the equivalent number of looks (ENL), and to minimize local-scale sensitivity to vegetation, all gridded data were resampled to 10 m spatial resolution; NetCDF data packages of SnowSAR and ancillary data were produced for each site.
+To reduce sensitivity to radar speckle, increase the equivalent number of looks (ENL) and to minimise local-scale sensitivity to vegetation, all gridded data were resampled to 10 m spatial resolution; Network Common Data Form (NetCDF) data packages of SnowSAR and ancillary data were produced for each site.
 The main output is the classified database of observations including:

-- SnowSAR backscattering for both frequencies and co- and cross-pol channels: KuVH, KuVV, XVH and XVV - SnowSAR standard deviation of original observations inside aggregated grid cells for channels: KuVH, KuVV, XVH and XVV - SnowSAR local incidence angle for channels: KuVH, KuVV, XVH and XVV

-- Ancillary data on topography (Digital Elevation Model, DEM), vegetation/forest properties and land cover classification (depending on the availability) geocoded to the same grid as SnowSAR data. - In situ snow and meteorological properties (manual data collection and automated stations)
+- SnowSAR backscattering for both frequencies and coand cross-pol channels, referred to hereafter as KuVH, KuVV, XVH and XVV; - SnowSAR standard deviation of original observations inside aggregated grid cells for channels - KuVH, KuVV, XVH and XVV; - SnowSAR local incidence angle for channels KuVH, KuVV, XVH and XVV; - Ancillary data on topography (digital elevation model, DEM), vegetation/forest properties and land cover classification (depending on the availability) geocoded to the same grid as SnowSAR data; - In situ snow and meteorological properties (manual data collection and automated stations).

-Section 2 of this manuscript describes the SnowSAR instrument including estimated calibration accuracy.
-Sites, including a summary of collected SAR imagery and in situ observations, are described in Section 3.
-Data processing and the contents of the data repository are described in Section 4.
-Access to the data repository is described in Section 5; Section 6 discusses practical issues related to the use of these data and Section 7 provides a short summary.
+Section 2 of this article describes the SnowSAR instrument including estimated calibration accuracy.
+Sites, including a summary of collected SAR imagery and in situ observations, are described in Sect.
+3. Data processing and the contents of the data repository are described in Sect.
+4. Access to the data repository is described in Sect.
+5, Sect.
+6 discusses practical issues related to the use of these data and Sect.
+7 provides a short summary.